Meet our Year 2 Team:

 In addition to Power Maths, in year 2 children will continue to be taught maths mastery.
 This gets them using concrete resources such as Rekenrek to practice their skills in fun and engaging ways.
 The emphasis is on learning and recalling number facts speedily such as doubling, halving and number bonds.
 We even watch Number Blocks in some of these sessions so if you want to support your child’s learning at home you could watch them too!

-PE - Our PE days this half term are: Monday & Thursday.
+PE - Our PE days this half term are Thursday and Friday.
 Please send your child to school in their PE kit on these days.

 Coats Please can you send your child in with a coat everyday as we will be doing learning in and out of the classroom in both rain and shine!!!
 It would be a real help if these were clearly named so they don't get lost.